-Smarter Balanced Testing - This is South Dakota's mandatory criterion referenced test that is given to all students in grades 3-8 and 11.
+Cambium Gateway- SD ELA and Math Assessments - This is the new name of South Dakota's mandatory criterion referenced assessment program that is given to all students in grades 3-8 and 11.
 This test assesses student achievement in the areas of English Language Arts and Math.
 A student's score on each subtest places him or her in one of four achievement categories: Advanced, Proficient, Basic, and Below Basic.
 The state of South Dakota has set an Annual Measurable Objective (AMO) for both content areas, defined as the percent of students who must score proficient or higher.